Danish864/module-exports/README.md

          setTimeout(usingsetTimeout, 3000);
                 console.log("This is the last line of code in eventloop.js.");}

-In this example if our seond function takes much time to load then you should start it before and when we need it .
+In this example if our second function takes much time to load then you should start it before and when we need it .
 It comes on time and it saves our time.